Another day off.

 So, what was this secret method, this anti-nazi repellent that made them go away?

 There is a German initiative called EXIT that aims to help nazis quit the scene and stop being nazis.
 Apart from providing help and counseling, they also try to actively reach out to nazis.
 One way they do it is through humor.

 One time they made black t-shirts with some sort of German nationalistic imagery on the front.
-A skull or something with the word “national rebels” or whatever.
+A skull with the word “national rebels” or whatever.
 They passed these out for free at nazi rock concerts.
-But the nazis who took those shirts home and washed them had to witness their black shirts losing their color and their artwork and turning out white with a logo that said: “if your shirt can change, so can you.”
-Those were trojan shirts.
+But the nazis who took their new shirts home and washed them had to witness them losing their color and their artwork and turning out white with a logo that said: “if your shirt can change, so can you.”
+They were trojan shirts.

 There are several initiatives like this in Germany.

 Bad Nenndorf teamed up with an initiative called Rechts Gegen Rechts (right vs right), and they came up with a plan that had worked well before in Wunsiedel, the place that had seen the nazi rallies to the grave of Rudolf Hess.